SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-Data-Engineering.md

     ![](./Images/E2-T7-S2.png)

-1. In the pop-up, click on **Continue** for adding data to the default semantic model.
+1. In the pop-up, click on **Continue** to add data to the default semantic model.

     ![](./Images/E2-T7-S3.png)